icwells/compOncDB/README.md

 	--infant		Include infant records in results (excluded by default).
 	-o outfile		Name of output file (writes to stdout if not given).
 	--taxonomies		Searches for taxonomy matches given column of common/scientific names in a file.
-	--topcancer		Returns top 5 cancer locations with most common type and species for each.
 	-u, --user	MySQL username.

 For searching most tables, the only valid operators for the eval flag are = (or ==), !=, or ^.
 For searching the Totals or Life_history tables, valid operations also include less than (or equal to) (</<=) and greater than (or equal to) (>/>=).
 Options given with -e should wrapped in single or double quotes to avoid errors.